korcankaraokcu/PINCE/CONTRIBUTING.md

 - Libpince support for Mono and Java (symbol recognition, calling functions, dissect obj tree etc.)
 - Move GUI classes of PINCE.py to their own files
 - Extend documentation to GUI parts.
 Libpince has 100% documentation coverage but GUI doesn't
-- Use type hints(py 3.5) and variable annotations(py 3.6) when support drops for older systems
+- Finish adopting type hints and variable annotations across the codebase.
+The libpince root is largely typed now, but the GUI and gdb_python_scripts still lag behind
 - Arrows for jump instructions based on disassembled output
 - Flowcharts based on disassembled output
-- Consider implementing a GUI for catchpoints.
-This is currently done via GDB Console
+- Consider implementing a GUI for catchpoints(syscall, fork, exec etc.).
+Signal handling already has a GUI(HandleSignals widget), but the remaining catchpoint types are still done via the GDB Console
 - Implement unrandomizer
 - Automatic function bypassing(make it return the desired value, hook specific parts etc.)
 - Implement auto-ESP&aimbot